dglsparsons/dglsparsons.github.io/posts/task-a-simple-automation-tool.md

 ---
 title: Task - An easy to use tool to simplify your build
-description: At Shamaazi we've been using a tool called `task`.
+description: At Shamaazi we've been using a tool called task.
 It's incredibly powerful and incredibly useful for organising and performing repeated jobs.
 Let's explore what it's capable of.
 date: 2020-09-25
 layout: layouts/post.njk
 cover: /img/remote/thinking.webp